 In the meantime some very expensive German ebay T nuts arrived so I was able to bolt the solar panels down and fit an seal the cable pass through.

-Back to the inside we finished the floor insulation and refitted the floor and insulated the wheel arches.
+Back to the inside we finished the floor insulation between the ribs with 6mm Dodo Super Liner and between the battens with 8mm Dodo Van Floor and refitted the floor and insulated the wheel arches.

 With the floor fitted the batteries were installed in an aluminium floor frame with a ratchet strap holding them tightly in position behind the seat bed.

 Something that bothered me on Saturday.
 I started the van for the first time in 10 days and got errors from the ESP, the parking sensors and the Auto Stop Start.
 I hoped this was simply because the battery had been disconnected.
-Once off the axel stands and a drive out on Sunda the Errors cleared themselves.
+Once off the axle stands and a drive out on Sunday the Errors cleared themselves.

 And finally on a glorious sunny Sunday afternoon we were able to try out the Fiamma rollout awning for the first time.